 - Conferences and meetings which inspire progressive, methodologically ethical and sound, yet epistemologically entrepreneurial, work and thought on Linguistic Anthropology, for all Global regions, have not as yet been extensively attempted.

-- Significant communicative channels must be opened for the transfer of understandings of Linguistic Anthropology, between Global academics, students and institutions, and those in other parts of the globe.
+- Significant communicative channels must be opened for the transfer of understandings of Linguistic Anthropology, between Global academics, students, and institutions, and those in other parts of the globe.
 Thus far, this has presented a significant impediment in the development of the scholarship of Linguistic Anthropology in and for regions globally, where the pioneering work of The GLOCAL requires greater channels for exposure and scrutiny.

-- The progress of cornerstone organizations in Linguistic Anthropology, notably those in the United States, The United Kingdom, and Australia, and both within and outside of academia, which have thus far created significant space to the study and pursuit of Linguistic Anthropology / Anthropological Linguistics, through publications and collaborations, requires recognition.
-Without the pioneering efforts of these institutions, departments, publications, and processes, as well as the people within these, the study of Linguistic Anthropology will not have advanced as it has.
+- The progress of cornerstone organizations in Linguistic Anthropology, notably those in the United States, the United Kingdom, and Australia, and both within and outside of academia, which have thus far created significant space to the study and pursuit of Linguistic Anthropology / Anthropological Linguistics, through publications and collaborations, requires recognition.
+Without the pioneering efforts of these institutions, departments, publications, and processes, as well as the people within these, the study of Linguistic Anthropology would not have advanced as it has.

-- Many social, cultural, and linguistic bodies Globally remain hidden, and only through increased interaction between those highly versed with these cultures and languages and those outside, both of whom have specific expertises, can an increasingly effective Linguistic Anthropology be undertaken.
+- Many social, cultural, and linguistic bodies Globally remain hidden, and only through increased interaction between those highly versed with these cultures and languages and those outside, both of whom have specific expertise, can an increasingly effective Linguistic Anthropology be undertaken.

 - Organizations and bodies such as the American Anthropological Association, the Society for Linguistic Anthropology, the Journal for Linguistic Anthropology, the Annual Review of Anthropology, and the Journal of Anthropological Theory, have opened up very significant academic and sociolinguistic spaces, by creating, extending, and sustaining, the scholarship of Linguistic Anthropology.
 These organizations can increasingly contribute to a larger global outreach, through their shared knowledge, while also receiving much input from a larger global network.
-Through The GLOCAL, higher institutions and their affiliates, and organizations in general, Globally, can develop programs and scholarship in Linguistic Anthropology, and can effectively access and contribute to the networks that these above bodies have solidified.
-The GLOCAL aims to bridge these major bodies in Linguistic Anthropology with the world.
+Through The GLOCAL, higher institutions and their affiliates, and organizations in general, globally, can further develop programs and scholarship in Linguistic Anthropology, and can effectively access and can further contribute to the networks that these above bodies have solidified.
+The GLOCAL aims to further bridge these major bodies in Linguistic Anthropology with the world.